USDA Construction Loan to Buy Land | Requirements 2025

 Although there are big potential benefits to a USDA construction loan, it can be difficult to find lenders offering them.

-“Even the largest of lenders don’t offer this program for many reasons.
+“Even the largest of lenders don’t offer USDA construction loans for many reasons.
 These include factors like a longer closing time, higher risk to underwriting and investors, having to lock the rate longer, and needing to communicate with many moving parts over a long period,” Duncan says.

 An online search for “USDA construction loan lenders” should yield some lenders you can investigate.